RetroAchievements/api-docs/docs/v1/get-game-leaderboards.md

 ## On-site Representation

-A games's list of leaderboards can be found on on the game's page:
+A game's list of leaderboards can be found on the game's page:

 ![Game Leaderboards](/game-leaderboards.png)